kostaskougios/code-optimizer/Readme.md

 Some optimizations are not equivalent to their original chained call.
 I.e. ```list.map().find()``` is rewritten to `ListOps.mapFind` which will not map all elements of the list before calling find.
 It will map until it finds the first result and then stop.
 This will affect code that has side effects in the map part but no-side effect code should work fine.

+## Troubleshooting

+If you get a compilation error like
+`[error] value <none> is not a member of object codeoptimizer.ListOps` then you should add `code-optimizer-lib` to your classpath.